dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 We can now update the *DeploymentConfig* of our application to use this PVC to provide the application with persistent, shared storage for uploads.

-&#x3009;Update the configuration of the application by adding a volume claim like this:
+&#8680; Update the configuration of the application by adding a volume claim like this:

     oc volume dc/file-uploader --add --name=shared-storage --type=persistentVolumeClaim --claim-name=my-shared-storage --mount-path=/opt/app-root/src/uploaded

 Our app will now re-deploy (in a rolling fashion) with the new settings - all pods will mount the volume identified by the PVC under /opt/app-root/src/upload (the path is predictable so we can hard-code it here).

-&#x3009;You can watch it like this:
+&#8680; You can watch it like this:

     oc logs dc/file-uploader -f